nbrown5071/nbrown5071/README.md

 <br/>
 Please take the time to view the README files.
 They contain relevant information for each project; project descrisption, findings, reviewer comments, etc.
 <br/>

-Some personal quick notes about me:
+Ice breaker portion/ about me:

 - 🔭 I’m currently working on being a long distance cyclist
 - 🌱 I’m currently learning.
 I love to learn for the sake of learning.
 I enjoy reading non-fiction just as much as fiction because I enjoy learning.
 It also helps me to be a better analyst because it exposes me to a variety of information and tools.
 I am always working on improving my Excel, SQL, and visulization skills.
 I am also working to improve my python skills.